Contact Lens Exam

 What is a contact lens exam?

 During a contact lens exam, our optometrist will evaluate the size and shape of your eye to find a lens that fits your eye properly.
-Our optometrist will also check for any eye health issues that could affect how comfortable it will be for you to wear contact lenses.
+They will also check for any eye health issues that could affect how comfortable it will be for you to wear contact lenses.

 - Our optometrist will measure your cornea to determine the curvature and size of your contact lens.
-Astigmatism may require you to wear a toric lens (a special type of lens that counteracts flaws on the surface).
+If you have astigmatism, you may need a toric lens to correct irregularities on the cornea.

-Once these tests are complete, your optometrist will likely recommend a specific type (or modality) of contact lens based on your eye health and vision needs.
-They may ask you to try on several different brands of contacts to determine which ones feel most comfortable.
+Once these tests are complete, your optometrist will recommend the best type of contact lens based on your eye health and vision needs.
+You may try several different brands to see which ones feel the most comfortable.

-After finding contact lenses that fit properly, are comfortable, and provide proper vision, your optometrist will provide you with your contact lens prescription.
+After finding contact lenses that fit properly, feel comfortable, and provide clear vision, your optometrist will give you a contact lens prescription.
+This prescription includes the lens power, base curve (matching the curvature of your eye), and diameter to ensure a proper fit.

 Why do I need a separate exam for contact lenses?